Jakabi107/Jakabi107/README.md

 * basics of OOP \(Java and a little bit C#\)
 * a little frontend with Angular and Javascript
 * quick scripting with python
+* a lot of little intel I don't know how to catogorise or is worth mentioning

 Standpoint: 10th dec 2023